AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-output-generation.md

 ## Customize DITA element mapping with AEM components {#id1679J600HEL}

 DITA elements in the AEM Guides are mapped to their corresponding AEM components.
 AEM Guides uses this mapping in workflows such as publishing and review to convert DITA element to a corresponding AEM component.
-The mapping is defined in the `elementmapping.xml` file, which can be accessed using the package manager.
+The mapping is defined in the `elementmapping.xml` file, which can be accessed using the package manager for Cloud Service setup and from the URL: `/libs/fmdita/config/elementmapping.xml` in the CRXDE Lite mode for On-Premise setup.

 >[!NOTE]
 >